Scarface (1983 film): Rating

 Less than two months before the film's release, on October 28, 1983, Scarface was given an X rating by the MPAA for "excessive and cumulative violence and for language".

-De Palma had already re-cut the film three times by that point; De Palma stated: "I said I've had it with these people, I'm not taking any more out".
+De Palma had already re-cut the film three times by that point; De Palma stated: "I said I've had it with these people, I'm not taking any more out."
 Bregman told The New York Times that "we have been designated as a pornographic film ...
 We'll accept the X rating and appeal".
 Universal would not release the film with an X rating due to the porn perception and the reduction of ticket sales being from ticket buyers, most newspapers, TV, and radio stations, who would not run ads for an X-rated film.

 On November 8, an appeal board composed of 20 theater owners, studio executives and independent distributors overturned the decision 17 to 3 in favor of an R rating—more than the two-thirds required.
-De Palma believed that the changes were minor enough to be unnoticeable and requested to release the original cut of the film with the rating.
-When the MPAA refused, De Palma released the film uncut anyway, only admitting to it months after the film's release.
+De Palma believed that the changes were minor enough to be unnoticeable and requested that the original cut of the film be released with the rating.
+When the MPAA refused, De Palma released the film uncut anyway, admitting to it only months after the film's release.

 Music

 Instead of using popular music from the period in which the film is set, the music in Scarface was produced by Academy Award-winning Italian record producer Giorgio Moroder.
 Reflecting Moroder's style, the soundtrack consists mostly of synthesized new wave and electronic music.
-De Palma said that he repeatedly denied Universal's requests to release the film with a "pop" score because he felt Moroder's score was adequate.
+De Palma has stated that he has repeatedly denied Universal's requests to re-release the film with "a rap score" because he thinks that Moroder's score is perfect.
 In June 2022, the complete score and soundtrack was released by La-La Land Records.

 Release

 Theatrical

 Scarface premiered on December 1, 1983, in New York City, where it was initially greeted with mixed reaction.
-The film's two stars, Al Pacino and Steven Bauer, were joined in attendance by Burt and Diane Lane, Melanie Griffith, Raquel Welch, Joan Collins, her boyfriend Peter Holm, and Eddie Murphy, among others.
-It was then given a wide release on December 9.
+The film's two stars, Al Pacino and Steven Bauer, were joined in attendance by Burt and Diane Lane, Melanie Griffith, Raquel Welch, Joan Collins, her boyfriend Peter Holm and Eddie Murphy, among others.
+It was given a wide release on December 9.